Expert computer model reveals prediction for No. 22 Texas at Mississippi State

 The Longhorns are favored to win, a trend for Mississippi State that won’t change this season, but the odds have gotten tighter.

-FanDuel Sportsbook’s spread for the Bulldogs and Longhorns dropped two points to 7.5 on Tuesday.
+FanDuel Sportsbook’s spread for the Bulldogs and Longhorns dropped two points to 7.5 on Tuesday and has remained there through Thursday.

-The reason for the smaller spread could be any number of things, but is usually done in reaction to bets being heavily placed on one team.

 We may see the spread continue to decrease, but unless half of the Longhorns’ defense ends up injured the Bulldog won’t be favored.